Updated: May 20, 2026

 Once assigned to action oriented tasks, a large action model first breaks them down into steps, creating a hierarchical structure.
 Symbolic reasoning allows the system to model actions and determine an optimal sequence of actions that will get the model from point A to point B.

 On its final leg, a LAM can execute actions either independently or by connecting to external systems and tools such as web automation frameworks.
-Large action models can use APIs to communicate with third-party systems — for example, they can access a weather API to analyze the current weather conditions.
+API orchestration is central to LAM execution.
+Large action models can use APIs to communicate with third-party systems, for example, they can access a weather API to analyze the current weather conditions.
 But most importantly, some LAMs can also send commands to devices, while others can interact with web applications by simulating user actions, such as clicking buttons, filling out forms, and navigating between pages.

 Analyzing the results and learning from feedback

-Comparable to other AI-based solutions, large action models AI are lifelong learners, always evolving and responding to feedback.
+The best large action models are lifelong learners, always evolving and responding to feedback.
 Thanks to reinforcement learning, LAMs can create an iterative learning loop that improves by simulating actions, evaluating their outcomes, and adjusting future behavior accordingly.

 Also, large action models allow for human oversight that helps drift the model in the right direction and improve their performance over time by injecting feedback into LAMs.